 The biggest differences between contested divorces and uncontested divorces would be the amount of time and money involved.
 An uncontested divorce tends to be significantly quicker than a drawn-out divorce battle.
 Additionally, the emotional toll that the uncertainty of a contested divorce can take on a person is difficult for anybody to endure.

 An uncontested divorce could be simple, cost-effective, and done in 60 or 90 days.
-However, contested divorces in which the spouses cannot agree on one or more issues is much more complicated.
+However, contested divorces in which the spouses cannot agree on one or more issues are much more complicated.
 In these situations, a Chattanooga divorce lawyer may be able to address your concerns and guide you through this challenging process.

 Going through a divorce is likely to be one of the most stressful times of your life.
 During this period, you may benefit significantly from the advice of legal counsel, who is able to answer your decisions and help make the decisions that are right for you and your family.
+Call today to schedule a consultation with a legal advocate.